Skip to main content

 Overview

-Warthog contains a 48 V lead-acid battery pack, consisting of four 12 V lead-acid batteries, or a lithium battery pack, consisting of four 118 Ah 12.8 V batteries connected in a 4S1P configuration with a single Battery Management System (BMS) control unit.
+Warthog contains a 48 V lead-acid battery pack, consisting of four 12 V lead-acid batteries, or a LiFEPO4 battery pack, consisting of four 118 Ah 12.8 V batteries connected in a 4S1P configuration with a single Battery Management System (BMS) control unit.
 Battery configuration may vary with each unit.
-In order to maximize performance, it's important to ensure that the battery level across each set of lead-acid or lithium batteries is within 0.1-0.2 V. If the batteries exceed this tolerance, it's advised to charge them to within tolerance before wiring these packs in parallel.
+In order to maximize performance, it's important to ensure that the battery level across each set of lead-acid or LiFEPO4 batteries is within 0.1-0.2 V. If the batteries exceed this tolerance, it's advised to charge them to within tolerance before wiring these packs in parallel.
 The overall battery life will vary depending upon the usage of the unit.
+The typical lifetime of a lead-acid battery pack is approximately 250-300 charge/discharge cycles, depending on the depth of discharge.

 Battery Management System